Towards Formal XAI: Formally Approximate Minimal Explanations of Neural Networks: Minimal Bundle Explanations

 \section{Minimal Bundle Explanations}

 So far, we presented methods for generating explanations within a given approximation ratio of the minimum explanation (Sec.~\ref{sec:approximations}), and for expediting the computation of these explanations (Sec.~\ref{heuristics_local_search}) --- in order to improve the scalability of our explanation generation mechanism.
 Next, we seek to tackle the second challenge from Sec.~\ref{sec:Introduction}, namely that these explanations may be too low-level for many users.
-To address this challenge, we offer the general term of \emph{bundles}, which is well covered in the ML~\cite{stutz2018superpixels} and heuristic XAI literature~\cite{ribeiro2016should, lundberg2017unified} (commonly known as ``super-pixels'' for computer-vision tasks).
+To address this challenge, we focus on \emph{bundles}, which is a topic well covered in the ML~\cite{stutz2018superpixels} and heuristic XAI literature~\cite{ribeiro2016should, lundberg2017unified} (commonly known as ``super-pixels'' for computer-vision tasks).
 Intuitively, bundles are a partitioning of the features into disjoint sets (an illustration appears in Fig.~\ref{fig:bundle2}).
 The idea, which we later validate empirically, is that providing explanations in terms of bundles is often easier for humans to comprehend.
-As an added bonus, using bundles also curtails the search space that the underlying verifier must traverse, thus expediting the process even further.
+As an added bonus, using bundles also curtails the search space that the verifier must traverse, expediting the process even further.